-Beyond that, use your discretion, but be consistent.
+Beyond that, use your discretion and be consistent.
 If you're going to invite extended family members (aunts, uncles, and cousins), do so for both of your families.
-If you want to add some of your friends to the list, it should be all of your friends on both sides, as well as your mutual friends.
+If you want to add some of your friends to the list, it should be all your friends on both sides, as well as your mutual friends.
 Just like when you’re making the guest list for your wedding, picking and choosing some friends or cousins over others can result in hurt feelings, so consistency is totally key.
 Of course, if you start to open up the guest list to make sure everyone is fairly represented, you might as well just invite everyone!

-If you're keeping the guest list small, either include an insert only in the invitations that are destined for the guests in question, or send out an e-vite to more easily track RSVPs.
+If you're keeping the guest list small, either include an insert in the invitations that are destined for only the guests in question, or send out an e-vite to more easily track RSVPs.
 Not inviting everyone?
-Don't put the brunch on your wedding website.
+Then don't put the brunch on your wedding website.
 The rest of your guests might assume they’re also invited, or will be hurt to find out there’s more to the party and they’re not included.
 If you’ve got a room block at a hotel with a restaurant, don’t host your brunch in the main dining room.
 Instead, opt for a private room or have your brunch off-site to avoid any awkward moments when those you didn’t invite show up for breakfast and are dining at the next table.

-Extending the invitation to everyone is a good way to play it safe, but another meal for 100 or more can be expensive, so be selective with offerings to keep the cost low.
+Extending the post-wedding brunch invitation to everyone is a good way to play it safe, but another meal for 100 or more can be expensive, so be selective with offerings to keep the cost low.
 If your aim is a quick hug before everyone heads to the airport, limit the choices to coffee and tea, juice, pastries, and fresh fruit that your loved ones can easily grab (and even take with them in the car).